ga-wdi-boston/mongodb-crud/README.md

 (These are all real cats.
 At this point, we can add more cats suggested by people in class: we'll make a list on the whiteboard.)

 Now, we're a veterinary practice.
 Make up at least fifteen vet visits and use the update + $push method to record them.
 Do not distribute them evenly: some cats should have no vet visits on record, others will have several.

+## Review Objectives

+We haven't discussed the first objective!
+Based on what you've seen, what *are* the tradeoffs involved in using a NoSQL database like MongoDB instead of a relational database like PostgreSQL?